gardener/gardener/docs/api-reference/operator.md

 </em>
 </td>
 <td>
-<p>SecretRef is the reference to a secret containing the OIDC client ID and secret for the dashboard.</p>
+<p>SecretRef is the reference to a secret in the garden namespace containing the OIDC client ID and secret for the dashboard.</p>
 </td>
 </tr>
 </tbody>